wegotpop/principles-and-practices/practices/programming/object-orientated.md

 #### Rationale

-Wherever we have created anything beyond a singe step of inheritance it has resulted in subtle (and sometimes unsubtle bugs) subsequently.
-Maintaining an accurate mental mode of multi-level inheritance is difficult particularly in open-class dynamic languages.
+Wherever we have created anything beyond a singe step of inheritance it has resulted in subtle (and sometimes unsubtle) bugs.
+Subsequently, maintaining an accurate mental mode of multi-level inheritance is difficult particularly in open-class dynamic languages.

 #### Exceptions